 Quiet!
 Today the earth tells me, be quiet.

 Ssh!
 No talking now.
-Our soul

 is listening to tiny things, almost silent.